-The following video is an example of a trade the Ross took in the trading room.
-I have videos of both winning and losing trades, but this video in particular was a big winner for Ross.
-The stock really broke out to new highs, however the Ross never gave the room much of a warning that he was getting into the stock.
-He just announced, “OK, I am Long!”.
-Then after the stock breaks out to newer highs, he announced “OK, I am half out!”.
-How many shares?
-At what price did he get?
-Again, the room members have no advance information and we have no idea what is going on.
+The next movie is a good illustration of a transaction the Ross took in the trading area.
+I have movies of winning and losing trades, but this movie, specifically, was a major winner for Ross.
+The inventory actually broke out to new highs, but however, the Ross never gave the space much warning he was getting into the inventory.
+He just declared,”OK, I’m Long!” .
+Then after the stock breaks to newer highs, he declared:”OK, I’m out half!” .
+How many stocks?
+Again, the area members don’t have any advance info and we don’t have any clue what’s happening.

-The example above was for a perfect winning trade.
-But what about the losing trades?
-The losing trades drove me bonkers.
+Balls deep illustration above was to get a perfect winning commerce.
+However, what about the trades?
+The trades drove me bonkers.
 Why?
-Because when the price moved against Ross, he would shout out, “OK I am OUT!”.
+Since as soon as the price moved against Ross, he’d shout ,”OK I’m OUT!” .
 Really?
-Just like that?
-We are sitting there holding our trades and you never gave us a stop to exit!
-The market continues to move against us, and now we must exit at the market, with no warning.
-And remember, these are light float stocks with high spreads…so we get slaughtered on a market order.
-Amazing stuff folks.
+Just like this?
+We’re sitting there holding our transactions and you never gave us a halt to depart!
+The marketplace continues to move , and now we have to depart the current market, without a warning.
+And keep in mind, these are mild float stocks with large spreads…therefore that we get slaughtered out there order.
+Wonderful stuff people.

 A Message For Ross the Granola Eating, Prius Driving Boy